ShirshenduR/AI-RESUME-MAKER/README.md

 ### Common Issues

-1. **404 after login redirect**:
+1. **Authentication not working**:
+   - Verify Firebase configuration values are correct
-   - Ensure your backend is deployed and `VITE_API_URL` points to the correct URL
+   - Check that your domain is added to Firebase authorized domains
-   - Check that Google OAuth redirect URLs are correctly configured
+   - Ensure Firebase project has Google sign-in enabled

 2. **PDF generation fails**:
    - Verify pdflatex is installed and accessible